LLMalMorph: On The Feasibility of Generating Variant Malware using Large-Language-Models: Detailed Malware Descriptions

-\textbf{RedPetya Ransomware.} RedPetya belongs to the Petya family of encrypting malware first discovered in 2016\cite{wikipedia_petya}.
+\textbf{Prosto.} Prosto, or ProstoStealer, is a large and complex C++ information-stealing Trojan.
+It collects sensitive data such as logins, credentials, passwords, and files, which are exfiltrated to attacker-controlled servers for use in scams and fraud~\cite{prosto-stealer}.
+VirusTotal categorizes it as a Trojan, virus, and spyware, with family labels including fragtor and convagent.
+According to its triage report, Prosto checks system location settings, reads browser user data, modifies Internet Explorer settings, and uses suspicious Windows API calls like \texttt{FindShellTrayWindow}, \texttt{SetWindowsHookEx}, and \texttt{WriteProcessMemory}.\\ \textbf{Conti.} Conti Ransomware emerged in late 2019~\cite{conti_wiki}.
+This is a vastly complex malware with different moving parts, with over 8000 lines of code written in C++.
+For our experiments, we utilize the cryptor executable for this sample.
+It employs double extortion tactics, encrypting files while stealing data to pressure victims into paying ransom.
+It is known for its fast encryption speed and targeting critical sectors like healthcare~\cite{conti_wiki}.
+VirusTotal categorizes the executable as trojan and ransomware and associates it with family labels such as conti and adwarex.\\ \textbf{Babuk.} Babuk (also known as Babyk) is a sophisticated ransomware discovered in early 2021~\cite{babuk_macafee}, targeting multiple platforms including Windows, Linux (ARM), and VMware ESXi~\cite{babuk_fraunhofer}.
+It primarily targets critical sectors, including healthcare, transportation, electronics, plastics, and agriculture~\cite{babuk_macafee}.
+Written in C++ (approx. 4000 LOC), it uses elliptic curve cryptography (Montgomery algorithm) to construct encryption keys.
+In our study, we use its encryption module and the corresponding \texttt{.bin} executable.
+VirusTotal categorizes it as ransomware and trojan, with family labels like babuk, babyk, and epack.
+Triage analysis identifies behaviors such as deleting shadow copies, renaming files with custom extensions, enumerating drives and storage devices, and invoking suspicious Windows API calls.\\ \textbf{RedPetya Ransomware.} RedPetya belongs to the Petya family of encrypting malware first discovered in 2016\cite{wikipedia_petya}.
 This uses a bootlocker style encryption which upon infecting the victim overwrites the system's master boot record and forces a reboot and instead of Windows loading a fake screen is shown while the malware covertly encrypts the NTFS master file table on the disk with an encryption algorithm~\cite{malware_bytes_redpetya}.
 We used an open source version of the source code\footnote{\url{https://github.com/FirstBlood12/RedPetyaOpenSSL}} that is written in C++ with about 1500 lines of code that uses OpenSSL for encryption and is a complete rewrite of the RedPetya malware.
 VirusTotal categorizes this sample as trojan and ransomware, and gives family labels such as petya, heur3, and diskcoder.
 The triage report also shows that it is persistent, a bootkit, and writes to the master boot record.
-It also shows suspicious use of Windows API such as \texttt{EnumeratesProcesses, AdjustPrivilegeToken}.
+It also shows suspicious use of Windows API such as \texttt{EnumeratesProcesses, AdjustPrivilegeToken}.\\ \textbf{RansomWar.} This sample is a relatively simpler ransomware written in C with 1377 lines of code that uses the blowfish encryption algorithm to encrypt files and also has an emailing mechanism built into the code.
+VirusTotal categorizes this as trojan, ransomware, and gives family labels such as barys, ransomware.
+From the triage sandbox, we learned that it enumerates connected drives and drops files in the System32 directory.